CitiesSkylinesMultiplayer/CSM/README.md

 1. Open the `scripts` folder.
 2. Run the `copy_mod.ps1` powershell script with both `-update` and `-build` flags enabled.
+4. When you run this script, it will ask you for your steam folder.
+This is just the root folder of steam, e.g 'C:\Program Files\Steam\'
-3. Run Cities: Skylines and enable the mod.
+5. Run Cities: Skylines and enable the mod.
 The mod can also be built and installed when the game is running (in most cases).

 ## Usage
 1. Create a new game / open an existing game.